RBmint/CourseProject/README.md

     - Stream tweets for a list of topics
         - `--stream` - list of topics to fetch live tweets from Twitter and perform analysis (example - "illinois" "football")
         - `--time` or `-t` - total duration of the stream in seconds (example - 10, defaults to 5)
         - `--visualize` or `-v` - visualizes the predictions using a pie chart.
-Saves to file when `--file` flag is used

 ### Examples